hipe/tmx/lib/skylab/brazen/doc/issues/073-lipstick.md

 since that day has not yet arrived, we leave this cruft in here with this note for now.

-on that subject, althogh ncurses integration would be ideal, it is seen as auxiliary to the central work that the subject facility does.
+on that subject, although ncurses integration would be ideal, it is seen as auxiliary to the central work that the subject facility does.